IsakLarsson/nvim-setup/README.md

 # I use Neovim (btw)

-My NeoVim config, a work in progress, always changing and evolving.
+My Neovim config, a work in progress, always changing and evolving.

 ## Requirements